nebari-dev/nebari-demo/dashboard_examples/plotly-dash/README.md

     conda install -n plotly-dashboard requirements.txt
 ```

-However, if you want to create a conda environment that can run a few interesting examples of our choosing, you can do the following:
+However, if you want to create a conda environment that can run an interesting example of our choosing, you can do the following:

 1. Create conda environment using environment.yml file.